Accessibility Tools

 Nestling on the bank of the River Avon, you can find the nature reserve only a 5 minute walk from the town centre, with one of the easiest access points being from King George's Field, just behind the Football Club.

-Parking is often only available during spring and summer, because the car park forms part of the flooding scheme for Pershore, it's often under water in winter.
+Parking is often only available during spring and summer, because the car park forms part of the flooding scheme for Pershore, and is often under water in winter.

 Criss-crossed by footpaths and boardwalks, Avon Meadows is a wonderful place to get away from it all, relax and reconnect with nature, without having to travel far from home.

-The grassy fields are part of the natural floodplain of the river and in other places in Worcestershire, these meadows are host to a beautiful array of summer flowers.
-Avon Meadows has lost many of its traditional wet meadow flowers, but with time and care, some may come back.
+The grassy fields are part of the natural floodplain of the river and often flood.
+In other places in Worcestershire these meadows are host to a beautiful array of summer flowers.
+Avon Meadows has lost many of its traditional wet meadow flowers, but with time and care, some are now re-appearing.
+A hay cut is taken in late summer and the site is then grazed for a few weeks a year, helping to remove coarse grasses and rushes from the fields and, where sheep or cattle trample the ground, providing bare patches for seeds to grow in.

 heron